Fixed Budget is No Harder Than Fixed Confidence in Best-Arm Identification up to Logarithmic Factors

 We consider the standard error probability proposed in~\citet{audibert10best}:

-which is the smaller the better.
+i.e., the probability of best arm mis-identification, which is the smaller the better.
 For example, Successive Rejects algorithm~\cite{audibert10best} results in a bound of $K^2\exp(- \frac{B}{H})$ for some instance-dependent complexity measure $H$.
 For the sake of comparison, we found it easier to convert the error probability guarantee into the sample complexity. \begin{proposition} Suppose that an FB algorithm satisfies $B \ge B_0 \implies \PP(\hJ \neq 1) \le F\exp(- \frac{B}{H})$.
 Then, there exists $B' = \Th(H\ln(F/\dt) + B_0)$ such that if $B \ge B'$ then $\PP(\hJ \neq 1) \le \dt$. \end{proposition} \begin{proof} Set $F\exp(- \frac{B}{H}) = \dt$ and solve it for $B$, along with taking a maximum with $B_0$ since otherwise the guarantee is not true. \looseness=-1 \end{proof} The value of $B'$ above is what we call the sample complexity in FB.
 Note that $B_0$ takes the role of ``warm up'' in that it does not scale with $\ln(1/\dt)$.

 \textbf{The fixed-confidence setting (FC).~} In FC (Algorithm~\ref{alg:fixed-confidence}), the learner is given a target failure rate $\dt\in(0,1)$.
 We describe the protocol in Algorithm~\ref{alg:fixed-confidence}.